Dual citizenship (also known as dual nationality) is allowed in the UK. This means you can be a British citizen and also a citizen of other countries.

-As a dual national you can’t get diplomatic help from the British government when you are in the other country where you hold citizenship.
+As a dual national you cannot get diplomatic help from the British government when you are in the other country where you hold citizenship.

-For example, if you hold both British and Chinese citizenship you can’t get diplomatic help from the UK when you’re in China.
+For example, if you hold both British and Chinese citizenship you cannot get diplomatic help from the UK when you’re in China.

 Dual citizenship, marriage and children

-You don’t automatically become a British citizen when you marry a person from the UK.
+You do not automatically become a British citizen when you marry a person from the UK.
 You need to apply as the spouse of a British citizen.

 In some countries, a married person is automatically counted as having their partner’s nationality.
 Children may also automatically have a parent’s nationality even if they were born abroad.